-Unique among chocolate stores, we're renowned worldwide for our extensive, curated collection of craft chocolate bars, our award-winning hand-crafted truffles and our rich cups of drinking chocolate.
+Unique among chocolate stores, we're renowned worldwide for our extensive, curated collection of craft chocolate bars.
 We spend a lot of time vetting chocolate before we add it to our collection.

 What is artisan chocolate?